cassiemcmillan/A-Hostile-Reputation/README.md

 The data analyzed in this project were compiled from the Correlates of War (COW) Project (Palmer et al., 2022), the United Nations Statistics Division, and the Varieties of Democracy (V-Dem) project.

 Please cite this work as Corradi, Andrea, Cassie McMillan, and Nick Dietrich.
-Forthcoming.
+2022.
 “A Hostile Reputation: A Social Network Approach to Interstate Hostility.”
-Social Networks.
+Social Networks 71:61-69.